-Submit Clery Act Travel Form
+Clery Act Travel Reporting

 The Clery Act Travel Form must be completed at the end of overnight student travel (individual or student organizations) to record accurate times, dates, hotel, and room numbers.
 The University Police Department must collect crime statistics based on the information you submit.